About the Purple Leash Project

 Since then, Purina helped one of the largest domestic violence shelters in the U.S. to become a leading voice and shining example of pet-friendly sheltering.
 We also helped create the PAWS Act Coalition in support of the Pets and Women Safety (PAWS) Act, which helps domestic abuse survivors and their pets by advocating for federal resources.

 Today, our goal is to help ensure at least 25 percent of U.S. domestic violence shelters offer pet-friendly services by the end of 2025.
-We’ve already provided grants to 48 shelters across the country, and every state now has at least one pet-friendly shelter, but our long-term goal is to fundamentally change the landscape of domestic violence services for survivors with pets, so no survivor has to choose between their own safety and the safety of their pet.
+We’ve already provided grants totaling $1.5 million to 52 shelters across the country, and nearly every state has at least one pet-friendly shelter, but our long-term goal is to fundamentally change the landscape of domestic abuse services for survivors with pets, so no survivor has to choose between their own safety and the safety of their pet.

 The Purple Leash Symbol